Structured insight: each level builds skills for understanding, repair, and connection.

 What it teaches:

-The “ego” here isn’t arrogance; it’s a protective mask built to survive unsafe rules.
-Over time, the mask can become mistaken for the real you, and “ego injuries” feel like threats to survival.
-This framework shows how to notice the mask, be grateful for it, and stop letting it drive.
-It restores access to needs and honesty without ripping away protection.
+The “ego” here isn’t arrogance; it’s a protective mask built when authenticity didn’t feel safe.
+Over time, the mask can be mistaken for the real you, and “ego injuries” feel like threats to survival.
+This framework shows how to notice the mask, thank it for protecting you, and soften its grip.
+It restores access to real needs and honesty without ripping away protection.

 Why it matters: